AdamJablonka/React-Type/README.md

 ## Change log

 A change log for all the changes plans for future features of _ReactType_ can be viewed in changelog.md, to see the development process and check future plans, check there.

+If there are any issues you encounter in the application, feel free to let me know!